jeobrien/letscook/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
   Use LetsCook to search for recipes in natural language, and to find recipes that use whatever ingredients you have in the fridge.
 If you are trying to stick to a diet, just enter the number of calories you'd like and the timeframe and have a tailored meal plan complete with links to the recipes!
 LetsCook will also help you organise your cooking.
-Type in a URL of a page where you'd like to save a recipe to look at later, and LetsCook will extract the recipe, and give you back a completed recipe card.
+Type in a URL of a page with a recipe you'd like to save, and LetsCook will extract the recipe, giving you back a completed recipe card.

 ## Problem ##
   > Describe the problem your product solves.
   Having screenshots, notes, bookmarked links, and tabs open gets messy.
-LetsCook lets you put them all into a consistent format, with a few extra features like recipe searching and meal plans on top!
+LetsCook lets you put them all into a consistent format.

 ## Solution ##
   > Describe how your product elegantly solves the problem.